CPAN-API/metacpan-developer/README.md

 		vagrant up

-- Connect to the vm and run our puppet setup
+- Connect to the vm and run our puppet setup [Windows users - an ssh client is needed](http://docs-v1.vagrantup.com/v1/docs/getting-started/ssh.html)

 		vagrant ssh
 		sudo su -     (to become root)